mincrmatt12/nmfu/README.md

 ### Top-Level Constructs

-At the top-level, all NMFU parsers consist of a set of output-variables, macro-definitions and the parser code itself.
+At the top-level, all NMFU parsers consist of a set of output-variables, macro-definitions, hook-definitions and the parser code itself.

 The output-variables are specified with the _output-declaration_: